 \subsection{Definition and relation to Thom spaces}

-We now consider the following general situation.
+Consider the following general situation.
 Let $\HH$ be a compact Lie group which acts from the left on a based space $X$ (such that the base point is a fixed point).
 Assume that $x\in X$ is a fixed point different from the basepoint.
 Also assume that there is an $\HH$-invariant open neighborhood $U_x$ of $x$ such that $U_x$ is diffeomorphic to a manifold and the restriction of the action map $H\times U_x \to U_x$ is smooth.

-This assumption is satisfied if $X=\MM_+$ where $\MM$ is a smooth manifold with a differentiable action of $\HH$ and a fixed point $x\in \MM$ by theorem \ref{thm:slices}.1.
+If $X=\MM_+$ (that is $\MM$ with a disjoint basepoint adjoined) where $\MM$ is a smooth manifold with a differentiable action of $\HH$ and a fixed point $x\in \MM$, then the assumptions are satisfied by Theorem \ref{thm:slices}, 1.
 This is our main example.
 But we want to keep the option of changing the topology of $\MM$ away from the fixed point.

-The tangent space $T_xX$ makes sense, and is a representation of the group $\HH$.
-Again by \ref{thm:slices}.1 there is a neighborhood of $x$ which is equivariantly diffeomorphic to $T_x X$.
-Collapsing to this neighborhood defines an $\HH$-equivariant map from $X$ to the one point compactification of the tangent space:
+The tangent space $T_xX$ makes sense, and is a representation of $\HH$.
+Again by Theorem \ref{thm:slices}, 1. there is a neighborhood $U_x$ of $x$ which is equivariantly diffeomorphic to $T_x X$.
+Collapsing the complement of this neighborhood defines an $\HH$-equivariant map from $X$ to the one point compactification of the tangent space: